kennethfreeflow/kennethlng.github.io/_pages/cv.md

 <caption>Nov 2018 - Jan 2020</caption>

 - Led the end-to-end product development for exploratory retail products from ideation to validation.
+- Created [Digiroma](/digiroma), a full-stack product web portal for editing/viewing product information and visualizing data in interactive charts.
+Implemented RESTful API, live search, and role-based access control.
+Made with `React`, `Node.js`, `Viser.js`, `MySQL`, and `Ant Design`.
-- Developed [Refinity](/refinity), a mixed reality shopping kiosk that allowed users to visualize products in 3D and interact with them using hand gestures.
+- Built [Refinity](/refinity), a mixed reality shopping kiosk that allowed users to visualize products in 3D and interact with them using hand gestures.
 Made with `Unity`, `SeeFront`, and `UltraLeap`.
-- Developed [Digiroma](/digiroma), a full-stack product web portal for editing/viewing product information and visualizing data in interactive charts.
-Made with `React`, `Node.js`, `Viser.js`, `MySQL`, and `Ant Design`.

 ### Beach Day Studios